Snorkan/tools/README.md

 ![`nf-core modules remove abacas`](docs/images/nf-core-modules-remove.svg)

-You can pass the module name as an optional argument to `nf-core modules remove` instead of using the cli prompt, eg: `nf-core modules remove fastqc`.
+You can pass the module name as an optional argument to `nf-core modules remove` instead of using the cli prompt, e.g. `nf-core modules remove fastqc`.
 To specify the pipeline directory, use `--dir <pipeline_dir>`.

 ### Create a patch file for a module